whitneyburton/portfolios/students/1705-back/ellen-cooper/mod_3_portfolio.md

 >* \<Description>
 Used the Github API to re-construct a simplified version of the website’s existing UI.
 >* \<Takeaways, your experience>
 This project was a great introduction to consuming APIs.
-By the end of the project I felt comofortable approaching most APIs.
+By the end of the project I felt comfortable approaching most APIs.

 ## B: Group Work & Projects